WeblateOrg/weblate/docs/admin/install.rst

 Weblate uses Pango and Cairo for rendering bitmap widgets (see :ref:`promotion`) and rendering checks (see :ref:`fonts`).
-To properly install Python bindings for those you need to install system libraries first - you need both Cairo and Pango, which in turn need Glib.
+To properly install Python bindings for those you need to install system libraries first - you need both Cairo and Pango, which in turn need GLib.
 All those should be installed with development files and GObject introspection data.

 .. _verify: